 6. Make dinner without having the TV on, the phone close by, or the tablet tuned into something.

 7. Use any ‘car time’ to talk to our kids (maybe even by not allowing electronics in the car)

-8. Be sure that your child is getting enough sleep.
-This is a substantial contributing factor. screening all children for depression
+8. Be sure that your child is getting enough hours of sleep.
+This is a substantial contributing factor.

 9. Don’t keep a lot of junk food in the house.
 Limit junk food & replace it with fruits & vegetables.
 If your child is picky, they can certainly find a fruit or vegetable that they like.
 (I’ve taught our kids to make smoothies, too, but they have to clean up after themselves, or they lose the privilege of using the blender… they LOVE to make them, so this is a consequence that they will not want to be placed on them).